ISLE 0F MAN 1986 "THE MANX MUSEUM 1886-1986"

 Acknowledgements:

-• Many thanks to Dr. Peter Voice, PhD Department of Geological and Environmental Sciences, Western Michigan University, USA, for his help in finding information and for review draft page of the article.
+• Many thanks to Dr. Peter Voice, PhD Department of Geological and Environmental Sciences, Western Michigan University, USA, for his help in finding information and for review of a draft of this article.

 • Many thanks to Mrs. Laura McCoy, Curator of Natural History in Manx Museum of the Isle of Man for her help in finding information for this article